KirkOlynyk/orleans/src/Orleans.Indexing/ReadMe.txt

 - Right Click on the Test Directory
 - Choose 'Rebuild'
-- After the build is successful, open the Team Explorer by chosing 'Test -> Windows -> Test Explorer'
+- After the build is successful, open the Team Explorer by choosing 'Test -> Windows -> Test Explorer'

-Because the tests have just been built the Test Exploer will take some time scanning the tests for those annotated with [Fact].
+Because the tests have just been built the Test Explorer will take some time scanning the tests for those annotated with [Fact].
 You search for your test by typing the name of the test in the search box.
 The name of your test should be filtered to into the the list.

-- Right click on your test name in the Test Explorer windown and choose to Run or Debug.
+- Right click on your test name in the Test Explorer window and choose to Run or Debug.
 If you choose to Debug make sure you have a break point set somewhere in your test code.